Chemical Reaction due to Stronger Ramachandran Interaction: 2. Theoretical details

 where $m$ is the electron mass and $k$ is the interaction constant (that changes for different atoms).
 Note here that $\textbf{r}_1$ and $\textbf{r}_2$ are indeed vectors, but we have aligned the atoms such that their electronic polarization are maximum along a straight line where $\textbf{r}_1 \rightarrow r_1$ and $\textbf{r}_2 \rightarrow r_2$.
 We now prove why this alignment is valid for three-dimensional cases (imagine two polarizable spheres)---suppose $\textbf{r}_1$ (from sphere 1) is aligned along the $x$ axis, so that $|\textbf{r}_1| = r_1$ .
 The induced polarization due to $\textbf{r}_1$ causes $|\textbf{r}_2| = r_2(\theta,\phi)$ where $\theta < \pi/4$, $\phi < \pi/4$, $\theta$ is the angle in the $xy$-plane and $\phi$ denotes the angle in the $xz$-plane.
 It is easy to verify that if $\theta \geq \pi/4$ and $\phi \geq \pi/4$, then there is an additional induced polarization affecting $|\textbf{r}_2| = r_2(\theta,\phi)$.
 If such a case exists, then we just need to take this additional polarization into account (that affects $\textbf{r}_2$), and realign $\textbf{r}_2$ (from sphere 2) with respect to this new $\textbf{r}_1'$.
 In this second case, $|\textbf{r}_1'| = r_1'$ causes $|\textbf{r}_2'| = r_2'(\theta,\phi)$ where $\theta < \pi/4$ and $\phi < \pi/4$.
 This means that, $\theta$ and $\phi$ remains the same such that $\theta \in (0,\pi/4]$ and $\phi \in (0,\pi/4]$.
 For one-dimensional cases, $\theta = 0 = \phi$, while for a two-dimensional case, one has $\theta \in (0,\pi/4]$ and $\phi = 0$. $\square$

 In Eq.~(\ref{eq:3}), $\hbar$ is the Planck constant divided by 2$\pi$, $R$ is the distance between two neutral and identical atoms.
 The subscripts 1 and 2 refer to electron 1 and 2 bounded to nuclei 1 and 2, respectively.
 The ordinary Hamiltonian denoted by $H_{\rm O}$ consists of two kinetic energy terms, and two semiclassical harmonic-oscillator type electron-ion potential terms, and they are associated to two electrons bounded to their respective nucleus (see Fig.~\ref{fig:1}).
 The interaction Hamiltonian, $H_{\rm I}$ captures all the Coulomb interaction between the two atoms depicted in Fig.~\ref{fig:1}.
 Note that $H_{\rm I}$ does not consider the Coulomb forces within the atom (between the valence electrons and their respective nucleus), which have been taken into account by $H_{\rm O}$.
-Now, one can renormalize the interaction potential constant, $k$ such that~\cite{aop}